-To make sure they run in tip-top shape, Roku devices are designed to automatically check for software updates every 24-36 hours, with the download and install done in the background so you don't have to worry about it.
+If you have a Roku device, it's in your best interest to keep it running in tip-top shape, and that means making sure that it's got the latest Roku OS installed.
+These devices are designed to automatically check for software updates every 24 to 36 hours, with the download and install done in the background so you don't have to worry about it.

-However, there may be the odd case where you want to manually check for a software update, like if the device has been disconnected for an extended period of time, if you think maybe there's a bug you want to rectify, or if you just want to make sure you have access to the latest features they're capable of.
+However, there may be the odd case where you want to manually check for the latest software update (currently Roku OS 11.5), like if the device has been disconnected for an extended period of time, if you think maybe there's a bug you want to rectify, or if you just want to make sure you have access to the latest features.

 Whatever your reason, it's dead simple.
 Here's how to update your Roku software.